About

 Research Lab

-In the Communication and Emerging Media (CEM) lab, I work with graduate and undergraduate students at UB and partner institution on ongoing research projects and help them launch their own independent work.
-We have been doing some really cool research.
-You can find recent publications, current projects, and lab members and alums on the CEM Lab website.
+In the Communication and Emerging Media (CEM) lab, I collaborate with graduate and undergraduate students at UB and partner institution on ongoing research projects, while also supporting them in developing and launching their own independent work.
+Recent publications, current projects, and information about lab members and alumni are available on the CEM Lab website.

 Miscellaneous

-Beyond research and teaching, I spend much of my time playing with my two kids.
-I used to be a fan of classical and rock music; these days, I am more likely to be immersed in podcasts during my commute.
-I am always happy to receive thoughtful podcast recommendations.
+Outside of research and teaching, I spend much of my time with my two kids.
+I used to be a fan of classical and rock music; these days, I am more likely to listen to podcasts during my commute.
+Recommendations are always welcome.

 My dissertation won an award from the Political Communication Division of the American Political Science Association (APSA).
 A brief summary is available here.